FSfarhaan/ChatCord/README.md

 If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile).

 ---

-Feel free to replace placeholder text and links with your actual information.